FreshDave29/SlotHel/README.md

 #### `.slothel auto`

-Default on, rate every 30 sec.
+Default off

-Toggles the auto connection, to retreive data automatically with the set rate.
+Toggles the auto connection, to retreive data automatically with the set rate (default 30 sec.)

 If auto connection is activated, the current update intervall is printed to the user.